 5.5 Summary of the existing biological environment

 Summarize the findings focusing on key ecosystems and species determined above.
 It is envisaged that this summary will be up to one page in length.

+5.6 Rare or sensitive habitats and species

+Identify and describe the biological characteristics of rare or sensitive habitats and species potentially affected by the planned mining operation.
+The identification (as in 4.8bis) shall be guided by the respective international guidelines (FAO 2009, Azores Criteria 2010) and policy decisions (UNGA, CBD) and include features such as hydrothermal vents, ridges, seamounts, as well as oceanographic fronts or eddies, abyss hills and canyons and other geological and oceanographic features.

+Identify any unique, rare and threatened elements, outline which habitats and communities can be considered representative and their distribution, indicate existence and connectivity to the same habitats and communities outside the mine site and the potential impact zone.

-6. Description of the existing human activities socioeconomic and sociocultural environment
+6. Description of the existing human activities / the socioeconomic and sociocultural environment

-This section should describe the socioeconomic and sociocultural environment aspects andimpacts of the project based on thehuman activities.
+This section should describe the socioeconomic and sociocultural environment aspects and potential impacts of the project [] on [] existing human activities.
 This may include consideration of the scale of effects (such as the creation of jobs and estimates of the risk of environmental impacts), extent of duration of impacts in time and space, intensity or severity of social impacts and an assessment of whether impacts are likely to be cumulative.
 It is important to consider the social equity or distribution of impacts across different populations: in other words, which groups are likely to be affected in which ways.

 6.1 Key messages